-To ensure that we will continue to provide customers with the best possible service after Brexit, FedEx has set up a cross-functional working group to monitor developments, assess any agreements and to enable us to adapt to any changes in a timely manner.
+To ensure that we will continue to provide customers with the best possible service after Brexit, FedEx and TNT have set up a cross-functional working group to monitor developments, assess any agreements and to enable us to adapt to any changes in a timely manner.

 Whilst no one can predict with certainty what will change, we have planned for all eventualities and will continue to conduct impact assessments across all areas of our business to ensure we can give our customers the very best service no matter where they are shipping from or to.

 Businesses are finding Brexit scenario planning a difficult exercise as so much remains unknown.
 We believe that it is important that we work with our customers to understand the impact on their business, especially in terms of changes to shipping volumes or flows.

 Our recommendations for the steps businesses can take now can be split into 4 main areas:

 • If not already done so, register and obtain an EORI number in the UK and EU countries you trade with

 • Ensure you understand the requirements for classifying your goods by visiting the Government site

 2. Understand what is required at the point of Shipping & Exporting